Mruduch/Assesment/ReadMe.md

 THEN the website searches the matching words and links for it

 # Actual results
- I am able to see the links and words that matches the string Leverage.
+ I am able to see all the results and links  that matches the string Leverage.

 # Scenario3: